 This Wandsworth pub is a big favourite of foodie bloggers and reviewers.
 There's a huge roaring fire in the middle of the room (pictured on the right), perfect if you've just come in from a walk along the Thames.

 This cosy spot just south of Clapham Common has all manner of nooks and crannies so you can squeeze together to make the most of your fellow diners' bodily warmth as you eat.
 Or, you can sit next to or near the fire in the back section of the dining area.
 Lunch is strong here - doesn't mushrooms in garlic sauce with a fried egg on toast sound like it would do you the world of good?

 1-3 Parsons Green, London, SW6 4UL

-This old boozer on Parson's Green had an extensive refurb last year and is looking pretty damn good.
-Recline in an old Chesterfield aside the roaring fire and tuck into a changing menu of soups, hot pies and sweet English puds.
+This old boozer on Parson's Green had an extensive refurb not so long ago and is looking pretty damn good.
+Recline in an old Chesterfield beside the roaring fire and tuck into a changing menu of soups, hot pies and sweet English puds.
 We hear the ales are top notch too and they have poutine as a bar snack.
 Sold.

 The Rye, Peckham

 It may be known for its huge conservatory and garden, but the Rye also has a lovely fire if you're lucky enough to get close to it.
 You definitely want to order the beef and Guinness pie with red cabbage to help keep the cold out.